-With the beginning of summer with longer hours in the day, these public festivals come after Trinity Sunday, and on Friday of this week — to the feast of the Sacred Heart of Jesus.
+With the beginning of summer, these public festivals come after Trinity Sunday, and on Friday of this week — to the feast of the Sacred Heart.

 Today we listen to John’s gospel about the “living bread” and know that we must see this bread as nourishing and healing food for life.